codefresh-io/docs.codefresh.io/_docs/integrations/google-marketplace.md

 1. A [Google Cloud account](https://cloud.google.com/){:target="\_blank"} with billing enabled
 1. A [GKE cluster](https://cloud.google.com/kubernetes-engine/docs/quickstart){:target="\_blank"} that will run all builds and pipelines
-1. A [Codefresh account]({{site.baseurl}}/docs/administration/create-a-codefresh-account/) (creating an account is free, you pay only for builds)
+1. A [Codefresh account]({{site.baseurl}}/docs/administration/account-user-management/create-a-codefresh-account/) (creating an account is free, you pay only for builds)

 Then visit the Codefresh GKE page at [https://console.cloud.google.com/marketplace/details/codefresh-gke/codefresh](https://console.cloud.google.com/marketplace/details/codefresh-gke/codefresh){:target="\_blank"}.

 ## Using Codefresh from the Google Marketplace

-When you configure Codefresh integration from the Google Marketplace, a special Codefresh runner [is installed](https://github.com/codefresh-io/google-marketplace-integration){:target="\_blank"} in your own cluster.
+When you configure Codefresh integration from the Google Marketplace, a special Codefresh Runner [is installed](https://github.com/codefresh-io/google-marketplace-integration){:target="\_blank"} in your own cluster.

 {% include image.html
 lightbox="true"